 Direct personnel and related benefits.
 Direct personnel and related benefits include the salaries, wages and fringe benefits of our employees, as well as costs related to contract labor utilized in selling and operating activities.
 These costs are a significant component of our cost structure and increase or decrease proportionately with the expansion, addition or closing of operating facilities.
 As of December 31, 2024, approximately 46% of our employees were subject to collective bargaining agreements.
 Any changes in union agreements will affect our personnel and related benefits cost.
 The operations in the United States and Canada that are subject to collective bargaining agreements have separate, individualized agreements with several different unions that represent employees in these operations.
-While there are some facilities with multiple unions, each collective bargaining agreements and include economics and operating terms tailored to the specific operational requirements of a customer.
+While there are some facilities with multiple unions, each collective bargaining agreement with each union covers a single facility for that union.
+Such agreements have expiration dates that are generally independent of other collective bargaining agreements and include economics and operating terms tailored to the specific operational requirements of a customer.
 Our operation in Mexico provides competitive compensation within the Mexican statutory framework for managerial and supervisory personnel.